cancjs/canc/examples/app-rxjs/README.md

  `cancel()` unsubscribes the source, so its teardown runs.
 If the stream completes without ever emitting, the promise rejects with RxJS `EmptyError`, matching `firstValueFrom`.
 An empty stream is not treated as a cancellation.
-- `fromCancelable(factory)` wraps a cancelable-promise factory as an Observable.
+- `fromCancelablePromise(factory)` wraps a cancelable-promise factory as an Observable.
 Unsubscribing before the promise settles cancels it, so its cancel handlers run and the underlying work aborts.
 This is the symmetric partner of `toCancelablePromise`: there, cancel unsubscribes;
  here, unsubscribe cancels.